rehierl/abstract-properties/02-basic-maths/4-1-prefix-infix-suffix.md

 Based on that, the characters of a character set (e.g. "ASCII", "UTF-8") can be understood to be ordered "alphabetically" in ascending order according to the values of their codepoints.
-Consequently, a character set can be described as an ordered sequence of distinct symbols.
+Consequently, a character set can be described as an ordered sequence of (distinct) symbols.

-Due to the above, and since each character has a unique codepoint, and as such a unique index associated with it, the character-based interval `i3` can be understood to be associated with an index order.
+Due to the above, and since each symbol has a unique index associated with it (i.e. its codepoint), the character-based interval `i4` can be understood to be associated with an index order.
 Because of that, the character-based interval can be uderstood to correspond with the index-based interval `i5`.

 * `(i4 := [c,f]) <=> (i5 := [99,102])` - in ASCII

-One can therefore determine all the other characters that are in between the endpoints of interval `i4`.
+One can therefore determine all the other characters that are in between the endpoints of the ascii-based interval `i4`.
 That is, all of those characters are included whose codepoints are withinin the range that is specified by `i5`.

 Note that isomorphic orders are required.
 That is the bijection between the set of characters/symbols and the index order (i.e. the order over all codepoints)